wkoertgen/train.oracle12.migration/FAQ.md

 	vagrant ssh

 which will log you in as superuser vagrant.
-You are bound to work as user `oracle`.
+To reach the databases, you are bound to work as user `oracle`.
+If you are working on Windows, you do not work as user oracle, so after entering the guest VM you are bound to type `su - oracle`.
 We have set the password to `vagrant`.
-Either you do `sudo su - oracle` oder better
+If you are working on a Unix system as user oracle, you may type as well

 	vagrant ssh -p